Cloud7050/ff-mine/docs/guides/arr/shiva.md

 - Icicle Impact (Staggered): Covers the ground with 5 circle AoEs including the centre, then another 3 sequentially, leaving only 1 safe spot.
 Each inflicts a 90s vuln stack

 Blade:\
-After equipping, the boss immediately turns to her top enmity and uses Icebrand.
+After equipping, the boss immediately turns to her top enmity target and uses Icebrand.
 She then repeats the rotation Heavenly Strike → Glacial Bash → Whiteout.

 - Attack: Serves as her auto-attack.
 Has a chance to inflict a 2min Blunt Resistance Down stack (makes target weaker to Staff Attacks)
 - Icebrand: Group soak cleave
 - Heavenly Strike: Raidwide.
 Knocks both tanks back a fair distance
 - Glacial Bash: Dodgeable cleave with a castbar.
-Inflicts stun for 4s
+Stuns for 4s
 - Whiteout: Donut AoE

 Staff:\